wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 * <a target="_blank" href="https://www.terraform.io/language/values/variables">variables.tf</a> - declares a description and optional default values for each variable in *.tf files
 <br /><br />

-REMEMBER: A <tt>.tfvars</tt> file defines the actual values used in each enviornmet (dev, qa, stage, prod).

 The above set of files are repeated in each folder containing a nested module:

 * <a href="#Modules">modules/</a>